The-alpha-male/Starlink_customer_sentiment_analysis/README.md

     ```
 ## Usage
 1. Run the Notebook: Open and execute the Jupyter Notebook Sentiment_Analysis.ipynb to perform the entire analysis.
-2. Web Scraping: Modify the web scraping code as needed to target specific products or pages.
+2. Web Scraping: Modify the web scraping code to target specific products or pages.
 3. Analyze Sentiments: The notebook walks through data processing, cleaning, and sentiment analysis steps.

 ## Project Structure